reach4help/reach4help/web-client/docs/CodingConventions/CODING_CONVENTIONS.md

 What should we name this style?
 Is it really an H6?
 What is a good name for it?

+A name should always correspond to the component's usage and function.
+How has UIUX broken down the layout.
+Figure it out or talk to them.
+Is there MainText and SecondaryText?
+InfoBoxes and ExplanationBoxes?

 ![This is a style](H6.png)